Tracy Oliver: Career

 She re-teamed with Barris on the 2019 film Little, which he co-produced and she co-wrote; she also received a "story by" credit.
-She also wrote the screenplay of the 2019 film The Sun Is Also a Star, based on Nicola Yoon's novel.

-Oliver also created and wrote the BET television series First Wives Club.
+Her first solo feature film writing credit came with the 2019 film The Sun Is Also a Star, an adaptation of the 2016 Nicola Yoon novel of the same name, which she also executive produced.
+Oliver was the showrunner and executive producer for the BET+ television series First Wives Club, an adaptation of the 1996 film of the same name with an all-black lead cast consisting of Jill Scott, Ryan Michelle Bathe, and Michelle Buteau.
+Its first season, which ran in 2019 and whose episodes were each directed exclusively by women directors, received critical praise, and it was renewed for a second season.
 She directed an episode of the show, making her directorial debut.
 Oliver serves as creator, writer, and executive producer of the Amazon Studios half-hour television series Harlem, a single camera comedy starring Meagan Good, Grace Byers, Jerrie Johnson and Shoniqua Shandai.
 Malcolm D. Lee, who directed Girl's Trip, directed the first two episodes.

 A follow-up to Girl's Trip is reportedly in the works, with Oliver having written a treatment for it.
 Oliver has also been reported to be writing a reboot to the 1995 film Clueless.
 Oliver was included on the 2020 Ebony Power 100 List.
-More recently, she signed an overall deal with Apple.
+In March 2021, she signed an overall deal with Apple through her production company, Tracy Yvonne Productions.

+Oliver also runs a production company, Tracy Yvonne Productions.